charyung/Code-Clash/README.md

 # Code-Clash
 "Would you rather" game but for code

-This is the front end repos.
-React is used.
+This is now both frontend and backend.

+Stack is:
+- Frontend: React
+- Backend: Django, with PostgreSQL for database

 *Some screenshots of amazing progress*